axonivy-market/dmn-decision-table/README.md

 # timed-starteventbean
-A timed start event bean with weekday, time and intervall parameters
+A timed start event bean with weekday, time and interval parameters